Wives of Henry VIII: TV references

+The Showtime series The Tudors (2007–2010) draws most of its drama from Henry VIII's pattern of idealizing, devaluing, and discarding wives.

 In music

 Rick Wakeman's solo album The Six Wives of Henry VIII was conceptually inspired by the six wives.
-The album features six songs, each named after Henry VIII's wife.
+The album features six songs, each named after one of Henry VIII's wives.
 The order of songs does not match the chronological order of the marriages.

-The 1910 music hall song "I'm Henry VIII, I Am" was about a woman who had 8 husbands, all named Henry.
+The 1910 music hall song "I'm Henery the Eighth, I Am" was about a woman who had 8 husbands, all named Henry.